erenaydoslu/erenaydoslu/README.md

 - **Release Engineering for ML Applications**: Built a multi-service ML pipeline with automated deployments using Docker, Kubernetes, and CI/CD practices.
 Repo: https://github.com/erenaydoslu/MLOps-Project
 - **Social Media App Development**: Leading the development of a React Native app with a Supabase backend, managing both frontend and backend components, and collaborating with a diverse team.

-## 🌱 Currently Learning
+## 🌱 Master Thesis

-I'm exploring topics in **spiking neural networks**, focusing on their sensitivity to sample difficulty.
+I explored spike time sensitivity in **spiking neural networks**, focusing on the effect of sample difficulty.

 ## 📫 Let's Connect!